claabs/epicgames-freegames-node/Readme.md

 ## Setup

-**This project is still in development.
-Recommended for experts only.**

 ### Google Speech-to-text

 Epic uses FunCaptcha to stop bots, however the FunCaptcha audio game is fairly easy to crack using Google Speech-to-text.
 Google gives you 60 minutes of free transcription, and charges a small fee after that.